openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 _description: _

-Fits the vector inside the range of two anothers 2D vectors that set the max and the min of X and the max and min of Y.
+Fits the vector inside the range of two another 2D vectors that set the max and the min of X and the max and min of Y.